NameOfTheDragon/TA.NetMF.NetworkCommandProtocol/README.md

 	Key-Value pair collections are unbounded, so the device can return as much data as needed.
 They are simple to parse and address in the client application.
 - **Community involvement welcome**: We would love to get some pull requests!
 Please help us improve the design.
 - **Orthogonal**: All commands and responses have the exact same format, which greatly simplifies parsing and creating commmand and response packets.
-- User Friendly: Error message can include as much information as desired, so that the user (or application) can figure out what actually went wrong.
+- **User Friendly**: Error message can include as much information as desired, so that the user (or application) can figure out what actually went wrong.
 - **Permissive license**: All code in this repository is covered by the [MIT license](http://opensource.org/licenses/MIT "The MIT License"), which is a permissive license.
 In summary, anyone can do anything at all with this code with proper attribution and with no warranty.
 Commercial use is specifically allowed.

 ### How do I get set up? ###